milliechapman/academic-kickstart/content/project/alg_cons/index.md

 ---
-title: Environmental Conservation in the Age of Algorithmic Governance
+title: Environmental conservation in the age of algorithms
 #summary:''
 tags:
 - AI